Japan tech giant SoftBank’s profits rise on investments

 Quarterly sales inched down 2% to 1.45 trillion yen ($13.7 billion).

-SoftBank, whose group includes the carrier that introduced the iPhone to Japan, said it has been shoring up its cash reserves, acknowledged it was worried about a second or third wave of the coronavirus pandemic.
+SoftBank, whose group includes the carrier that introduced the iPhone to Japan, said it has been shoring up its cash reserves.

+Chief Executive Masayoshi Son said the company already has raised in several months nearly all the 4.5 trillion yen ($41 billion) it had promised in March to attain within a year.

+But he acknowledged worries about a second or third wave of the coronavirus pandemic.

 The company compared the crisis to the hard times of the Great Depression of the late 1920s and early 1930s.